-Delicious enough to be eaten on its own as a side dish, the cubes can also be used as a base for other recipes like Sweet Potato Hash and hearty salads.
+Perfect Roasted Diced Sweet Potatoes are tender and caramelized without being burned.
+Delicious enough to be served on their own as a side dish, these roasted sweet potato cubes can also be used as the base for other recipes, such as sweet potato hash and hearty salads.

 Roasted Sweet Potatoes - In a White Bowl with spoon